 Training Team Leader

-I'm a trainer for Bart's City Life Saver qualified to teach Adult BLS, Baby and Child BLS and AED.
-I am currently a medical student studying at Barts and the London Medical School.
+I have been a trainer for Bart's City Life Saver since early 2015: I am qualified to teach Adult BLS, Baby and Child BLS and AED.
+I also help support new trainers through the training programme as an assessor and a team leader.
+I studied biology at Durham University before starting graduate medicine at Bart's and the London, and I am now currently studying a Master's in Psychology at the University of East London.
 I find delivering basic life support rewarding as by the end of a session clients have either learnt new skills, or had a refresher, and this could make a difference to a casualty's future.
 I value the style Bart's City Life Saver uses to develop practical skills as I feel it helps clients retain the steps needed to react appropriately.

 My name is Ellen, I am a biomedical science graduate and currently study medicine at Barts and the London.
 I am involved in lots of emergency medicine related projects such as the pre-hospital care programme at Barts, and love being able to teach some of the skills I've learnt during these experiences in BLS sessions.'

-Maria is a second year medical student at Barts and the London School of Medicine and Dentistry.
-She has years of experience teaching first aid and basic life support to young people in St John Ambulance, and has worked with BCLS for almost a year.
+Maria is a third year medical student at Barts and the London School of Medicine and Dentistry.
+She has years of experience teaching first aid and basic life support to young people in St John Ambulance, and has worked with Bart’s City Life Saver for two years.
+Alongside this, she completes regular ambulance shifts to increase her exposure to and experience in Pre-hospital Medicine as part of the Barts Pre-hospital Care Programme.
 She has a special interest in Medical Education and, aside from her first aid teaching, also works for the Medic Portal where she supports students with their application to Medicine through teaching courses and writing blogs.
-She also works in the community with Teddy Bear Hospital to teach primary school children important public health messages such as healthy eating, in a fun and interactive way.
+She also volunteers in the community with Teddy Bear Hospital to teach primary school children important public health messages such as healthy eating in a fun and interactive way.
 In her free time, she enjoys writing fiction, applying henna and playing badminton.